 3. Complete all the forms for which you are responsible

-4. Complete your section for other required forms and alert (or distribute) them to the School Counselor, Teachers and other recommenders
+4. Complete the sections that relate to the School Counselor, Teachers and other recommenders

 5. Identify the essay questions